A Voyage to Arcturus: Reception

 The critic and philosopher Colin Wilson described A Voyage to Arcturus as the "greatest novel of the twentieth century".
 The playwright and novelist Clive Barker stated that "A Voyage to Arcturus is a masterpiece", calling it "an extraordinary work ... quite magnificent."
 The fantasy author Philip Pullman named it for The Guardian as the book he thought was most underrated.

 Reviewing the book in 2002, the novelist Michael Moorcock asserted that "Few English novels have been as eccentric or, ultimately, as influential".
-He noted that Alan Moore, introducing the 2002 edition, had compared the book to John Bunyan (Pilgrim's Progress, 1678) and Arthur Machen (The Great God Pan, 1890), but that it nevertheless stood "as one of the great originals".
+He noted that Alan Moore, introducing the 2002 edition, had compared the book to John Bunyan's Pilgrim's Progress (1678) and Arthur Machen's The Great God Pan (1890), but that it nevertheless stood "as one of the great originals".
 In Moorcock's view, although the character Maskull seems to be commanded to do whatever is needed to save his soul, in a kind of "Nietzschean Pilgrim's Progress", Lindsay's writing does not fall into fascism.
 Like Hitler, Moorcock argued, Lindsay was traumatised by the trench fighting of the First World War, but the "astonishing and dramatic ambiguity of the novel's resolution" makes the novel the antithesis of Hitler's "visionary brutalism".
 Moorcock noted that while the book had influenced C. S. Lewis's science fiction trilogy, Lewis had "refused Lindsay's commitment to the Absolute and lacked his God-questioning genius, the very qualities which give this strange book its compelling, almost mesmerising influence."

 Also in 2002, Steven H. Silver, criticising A Voyage to Arcturus on SF Site, observed that for a novel it has little plot or characterisation, and furthermore that it gives no motives for the actions taken by its characters.
 In his view, the book's strength lay in its "philosophical musings" on humanity after the First World War.
 Silver compared the book not with later science fiction but with the earlier authors H. G. Wells and Jules Verne, commenting however that Lindsay had "neither author's prose skills."
 He suggested that Lindsay was combining philosophy with an adventure tale in the manner of Edgar Rice Burroughs.